dominicparga/osmgraphing/README.md

 ## Balancing <a name="balancing"></a>

-See `cargo run --features='gpl-3.0' --release --bin osmgraphing -- --help`.
+See `cargo run --features='gpl' --release --bin osmgraphing -- --help`.

 ## Credits <a name="credits"></a>